APGG-Lab/APGG/README.md

 |consoleOutExponent | int  | Multiplicator for interval output |

 ## Help
-Visit our wiki for a more in depth documentation
+Visit our [Wiki](https://github.com/APGG-Lab/APGG/wiki) for a more in depth documentation

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.